Contact us today

 Walk in the heart of the Ordesa National Park today, taking in panoramic views of the valley, high peaks, open prairies and waterfalls.
 Your hotel gives you a lift to the top the road, from where it is only a short walk to a view point over the stunning Ordesa Valley.
 From here you walk along a high ridge with panoramic views of the glacial valley below you and the 3,000 metre peaks ahead of you, crowned by the summit of Monte Perdido.

-Today’s circular walk leads you to some of the abandoned villages of La Solana with its beautiful architecture with slate roofs.
+Today you can choose to either just relax or to take a circular walk to some of the abandoned villages of La Solana, with its beautiful architecture with slate roofs.
 Being the southern slopes of the Pyrenees you will be walking through thick Mediterranean forests along some sections of the historical path system as well as on wider tracks.
 In the area you can also appreciate the stunning geology of the area in the clearly visible folded layers of limestone.

 Set off early this morning to make the most of your day in the rural and remote Posets-Maladeta Natural Park.
 Today's walk takes you on a beautiful circular route from village to village that offers great panoramas of the surrounding peaks as well as the beautiful local architecture of villages and farmhouses.
 After the walk, drive to the stunning Pineta Valley, a deep glacial valley in the shadow of Monte Perdido’s north face.
 Here you find shelter in the very comfortable Parador.